AFTER ALL THE SPECIAL EVENTS OF OUR

 “Pioneer Life in the Big Dane Settlement” is a collection of newspaper articles written by August Rasmussen for the Greenville Independent in 1902.
 These memoirs include his account of the journey from Denmark to Gowen and the achievement of his dreams with wife Anne in their new Danish settlement in America.

-“Celebrating Women of Early Greenville” is a collection of short biographies of local women, who each in her way, devoted her life to the interests of home, church, and various organizations which contributed to the betterment of the Greenville community.
+“Celebrating Women of Early Greenville” is a collection of short biographies of local women, who each in her way, devoted her life to the interests of home, church, and various organizations which contributed to the betterment of the Greenville community

 Keep watch for coming events!

-The Museum is open from 2:00 to 4:30 every Saturday and Sunday mid-April through November
+The Museum is open from 2:00 to 4:30 every Saturday and Sunday mid-April through October.

 If your company, club or organization would like a private tour at a different time, contact Keith Hudson 616-894-7183.